UniversalDependencies/docs/_hy/pos/ADJ.md

 ### Border cases

 Resultative, subject, destinative participles lie on the border between verbs and adjectives.
 Core participial forms are tagged [VERB]() (used in predication).
-As participial adjectives they are tagged `ADJ` and thus modify nouns.
+As participial adjectives they are tagged `ADJ`, although they may have verbal features in addition to the adjectival ones.